23 Things They Don’t Tell You About Capitalism Summary

 While 23 Things They Don’t Tell You About Capitalism was somewhat technical for my taste, I learned a lot from it.
 I think it’s wise to challenge the way things have always been, and doing so for capitalism is enlightening.
 I especially enjoyed the conclusion that capitalism itself isn’t the issue, but rather the way we implement it.

-Who would I recommend the 23 Things They Don’t Tell You About Capitalism summary to?
+Who would I recommend our summary of 23 Things They Don’t Tell You About Capitalism to?

 The 22-year-old economics student who questions what they are taught at university, the 42-year-old who was hit hard by the financial crisis of 2008, and anyone who is curious about the pros and cons of free-market capitalism.